matthiasbreuer/RapMan-3.1-Profiles/README.md

 * nr -- no raft
 * quick -- 1.5x speed of the normal profiles
 * fast -- 2.0x speed of the normal profile
+* faster -- 3.0x speed of the normal profile

 Installation
 ------------